We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When aura symptoms begin, it can be helpful to move into a quiet, dark room and close your eyes.

 Placing a cold compress on your forehead or the back of your neck may also help ease ensuing migraine pain.

-Like other types of migraine, treating a migraine with aura involves a combination of medications.
+Like other types of migraine, treating migraine with aura involves a combination of medications.
 These include medications for both prevention and relief of symptoms.

 Preventive medications that may stop migraine attacks from occurring include:

-- antidepressants, such as amitriptyline
+- antidepressants, like amitriptyline

 - blood pressure medications, like beta-blockers or calcium channel blockers

-- anti-seizure drugs, such as topiramate
+- anti-seizure drugs, like topiramate

 Medications for symptom relief help decrease the severity of an oncoming migraine attack.
 They’re typically taken as soon as the symptoms of an aura develop.